logo-full

 If you're choosing between DeepSeek and ChatGPT for resume writing:

-• Use ChatGPT if you want a safe, polished rewrite you can use with minimal editing.
-Its practical advice and multiple versions give you flexibility.
+• Use ChatGPT if you want a reliable, professional rewrite you can submit with confidence.
+Its honest coaching and practical advice make it the safer and more effective choice overall.

-• Use a specialized tool if you want the best of both approaches without the manual work of balancing aggression and accuracy.
+• Use a specialized tool if you want the best of both approaches without the manual work of balancing keyword optimization and accuracy.

 Ready to Get Started?